mgonto/restangular/README.md

 This are the methods that can be called in the Restangular object.
 * **one(route, id)**: This will create a new Restangular object that is just a pointer to one element with the route `route` and the specified id.
 * **all(route)**: This will create a new Restangular object that is just a pointer to a list of elements for the specified path.
+* **oneUrl(route, url)**: This will create a new Restangular object that is just a pointer to one element with the specified URL.
+* **allUrl(route, url)**: This creates a Restangular object that is just a pointer to a list at the specified URL.
 * **copy(fromElement)**: This will create a copy of the from element so that we can modified the copied one.
 * **restangularizeElement(parent, element, route)**: Restangularizes a new element
 * **restangularizeCollection(parent, element, route)**: Restangularizes a new collection